 As a new blogger, trying to get people to read your blog is often a struggle.
 You want so bad to start generating traffic and earning money with your affiliate links but you just can't seem to get people to your site!
 I remember those days myself and how disappointed and frustrated I was because I had worked so hard on creating great content – but no one was reading it!
 Don't stress!
-Here are 10 easy (and a few free) ways to get people to read your blog posts.
+Here are 10 easy ways to get people to read your blog posts.

 Please note this post may contain affiliate links and ads, read my full disclosure here.

 10 Easy Ways to Get People to Read Your Blog

 So many new bloggers get started without any actual training or knowledge of how blogging really works.
 It isn't as simple as just writing a post and hitting the publish button.
 Well, you CAN do that but you won't see much in the way of results when taking that approach.
 Think about when you have a yard sale.
 You can simply just wake up and put a sign up at the end of your street and hope people see it.
 Or, you can do some advertising earlier in the week by posting to free places on the internet and local Facebook communities and telling your friends about it.
 Getting your blog noticed requires some additional effort as well if you want it to be successful.No traffic?
 No Problem!
 Here are 10 easy ways to get people to read your blog posts!
 Click To Tweet

 #1 SEO, SEO, SEO

 SEO (search engine optimization) is an area most new bloggers don't understand and struggle with.
 Some don't even know what it is!
 SEO is the way your website or posts will get found by others who are searching for related content.
 In order to get people to read your blog, they have to be able to find you!
 Without SEO, you are basically throwing a hook in the water with no bait, hoping a fish accidentally hooks himself on it!
 If you aren't using the right SEO keywords in your post and using them in the right places, search engines like Google won't even know your content exists!